Flying 4,903 miles between the US and Europe is notorious for being expensive and out of reach of most Americans.

 However, you may choose to use and redeem British Avios Points through Aer Lingus; Ireland’s national airline and one of the partnered airlines of British Airways.

 For example, a flight from New York(JFK) to Dublin or Shannon is 3,170 miles which will cost 13,000(off-peak) miles or 20,000(peak) miles for an economy class one-way ticket flight between the US and Europe.
 And, for an economy class round-trip flight between the US and Europe will cost 26,000(off-peak) miles or 40,000(peak) miles.

 Aer Lingus also flies from the following cities in the US:

 Luckily!
 Aer Lingus has a low fuel surcharge which makes ticket fees and taxes cost less, although you might need to pay higher charges for flights on your way home due to European departure taxes.

 Planning to travel to Europe?
 It’s good to have choices when you book award tickets.
-Depending on the airline you choose, you could get there for fewer miles and points, or lower fuel surcharges.
+Depending on which airline you choose, you could get there for fewer miles and points, or lower fuel surcharges.